remnrem/luna-doc/docs/vignettes/soap-pops.md

- - apply a singular vector decomposition (SVD) to the epoch-by-frequency bin matrix (as described [here](../ref/psc.md)) to extract a smaller number (e.g. 10) of orthogonal components, retaining only those that are significangtly correlated with the observed staging
+ - apply a singular vector decomposition (SVD) to the epoch-by-frequency bin matrix (as described [here](../ref/psc.md)) to extract a smaller number (e.g. 10) of orthogonal components, retaining only those that are significantly correlated with the observed staging

  - fit a simple linear (or quadratic) discriminant analysis (LDA/QDA)